How do I get an appointment?

 We also try to arrange blood tests and x-rays or ultrasound scans on the same day of your appointment.

 If your appointment is on Level 0 - Ocean, please check in at the main Evelina London reception.
-If your appointment is at the Penguin outpatient unit, St Thomas' Hospital, please check in there.
+If your appointment is at the Penguin outpatient unit (PDF 135Kb), St Thomas' Hospital, please check in there.
 You will be handed a questionnaire for you and your child to complete.
 This helps with our assessment.

 We may measure your child's height and weight and blood pressure.
 Urine samples are sometimes required, but we'll let you know what to do if this is the case.